kennynhim/CocoaInn/README.md

 Enter the command:
 node guestScript

-Open a browser (perferably Google Chrome), and in the address bar type: localhost:3000
+Open a browser (perferably Google Chrome), and in the address bar, type: localhost:3000

 To execute the staff view, enter the command (terminate guestScript first, if necessary): nodestaffScript

 Credentials for staff view:

 username: employee

 password: password123

 username: manager

 password: password123

 # Guest Features